awsdocs/amazon-ec2-user-guide/doc_source/usingsharedamis-finding.md

 You can use the Amazon EC2 console or the command line to find shared AMIs\.

-AMIs are a regional resource\.
-Therefore, when searching for a shared AMI \(public or private\), you must search for it from within the Region from which it is being shared\.
-To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
+AMIs are a Regional resource\.
+When you search for a shared AMI \(public or private\), you must search for it from the same Region from which it is shared\.
+To make an AMI available in a different Region, copy the AMI to the Region, and then share it\.
 For more information, see [Copy an AMI](CopyingAMIs.md)\.

 **Topics**
 + [Find a shared AMI \(console\)](#usingsharedamis-finding-console)